 - The aptly-named Super Mario Flash (probably NSFW, it's a bit Bloodier and Gorier than the Mario norm) has a variant on this - it shows all of your level scores at the end of the game.

-- Tecmo's Mighty Bomb Jack and Solomon's Key give players a Game Deviation Value at the end of the game to measure how well they played, whether they win or lose.
+- Mighty Bomb Jack and Solomon's Key for the NES give players a Game Deviation Value at the end of the game to measure how well they played, whether they win or lose.
 For some reason, 47 is the least possible value.

 - Jumper and Jumper Three end with a screen tallying up your death counts for each sector (and in case of the first game, types of death).
 Jumper Redux has a much more sophisticated one that shows your ranking and a jump count.

 - In Super Mario Galaxy 2, after getting all the stars, the game sends a "mail" to your Wii with a congratulatory message and how much time it took.

 - VVVVVV has one right before the ending that shows your trinket total, your play time, the total amount of flips and deaths, and the room with the most deaths in the game.

 - The Time Attack mode of Robotnik's Revenge ends by giving you a letter grade based on your time.

 - The Angry Video Game Nerd Adventures ends by showing your total time and deaths.